Azure/Mission-Critical/docs/design-methodology/App-Platform.md

 - [Serverless Compute](#serverless-compute)
 - [Asynchronous Messaging](#asynchronous-messaging)

-> An AlwaysOn application can use more than one application platform in parallel to support multiple composite workloads and microservices with distinct platform requirements.
+> A Mission-Critical application can use more than one application platform in parallel to support multiple composite workloads and microservices with distinct platform requirements.

 ## Programming Language Selection

-Selecting the right programming languages and frameworks is a critical design decision for an AlwaysOn solution.
+Selecting the right programming languages and frameworks is a critical design decision for a Mission-Critical solution.
 Typically this decision is driven by the availability of development skills or by the use of standardized technologies within an organization.
-However, given the reliable aspirations of an AlwaysOn application, it is essential to also evaluate the performance and resilience aspects of different languages/frameworks as well as the capability differences within required Azure SDKs.
+However, given the reliable aspirations of a Mission-Critical application, it is essential to also evaluate the performance and resilience aspects of different languages/frameworks as well as the capability differences within required Azure SDKs.

 ### Design Considerations